18

 The Abstract blends several styles and genres whilst staying flexible and constantly evolving in their own music...

-The Abstract has been heard by audiences in Hungarian clubs and stages since 2018.
+The Abstract has been playing since 2018 - mostly in Hungarian clubs.
 Their experimental spirit and cross-genre music can already be heard on two records and a live concert release.

 Despite the classic drum, bass and guitar line-up, this isn't a mainstream formation.
 In their music, from progressive or post-rock to avant-garde twists, the audience can come across a lot of colors.
 Sometimes song-like themes give ground for their musical exploration but the attitude and main principles of jazz can almost always be heard from their music.